ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+[Tbs It.laving remarkable UUle poem Is a contribu­
+tion ta tht Sau Francisco Timet, f-vm tbs pea of Mrs. H.
-l notice that each Une It a
+A. I)*ootng.
+Tit* ruder will notice that each Une It a
 quotation frocn eons one of tbs standard anthers of Eng
 la«&gt;d and America.
 1 his Is the result of a jear&#x27;e labori­
 ous sea. h aa. ig the voluminous writings of thlrtj­